language-dev243/lila-language-data/README.md

 ### incorporate libretranslate
 - integrate libretranslate for translation functionality, and use freedict as a fallback translation source (with downloadable data sets)
--

 ### incorporate mozilla text-to-speech
 - add mozilla tts functionality to generate speech from text
 - research webspace for storing audio files
 - generate and save audio files

 ## notes
-- add own oss license
+- add own oss license + add wiktionary license (see their eula)
 - add testing
 - adjust CD/CI process (add linting and automatic testing)
 - get rid of (all) dependencies
 - create nice readme file
 - add column "language level", find source for levels (a1-c2), adjust database data
+- add all other word categories
+- fill the database with words
+- create decks object + generate decks (100 beginner words, song from manu chao, etc)